josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 * There are a lot of race public datasets, you can apply what you learned here.
 Just take a look at [this dataset of the New York City Marathon, period 1970-2018](https://github.com/davidjaimes/nyc-marathon).
 What [other questions](https://github.com/meiguan/nyc2018marathonfinishers) you can ask about the data?
 * You saw just the tip of what you can do with Textual.
 I encourage you to explore the [apps.py](empirestaterunup/apps.py) module.
 Take a look at the [example applications](https://github.com/Textualize/textual/tree/main/examples).
-* [Selenium Webdriver](https://www.selenium.dev/documentation/webdriver/) is not a tool for web scrapping but automated testing of web applications.
+* [Selenium Web driver](https://www.selenium.dev/documentation/webdriver/) is not a tool for web scrapping but automated testing of web applications.
 It doesn't get better than having your browser to perform automated testing for you.
 It is a big framework, so be prepared to spend time reading and running your tests.
 I strongly suggest you look [at the examples](https://github.com/SeleniumHQ/seleniumhq.github.io/tree/trunk/examples/python).
 * Apply for the [Empire Estate Run Up](https://www.esbnyc.com/empire-state-building-run) lottery or run through a charity, if you like this kind of races.
 Who said [King Kong](https://en.wikipedia.org/wiki/King_Kong) is the only one who could make it to the top?.
 * Sadly I'm not in a position to offer you any training advice.
 Every person is different.
 I do recommend you check with your doctor before you participate on a race like this (make sure the plumbing is good as they say), and get some professional advice from a running coach.
 * But most important of all, believe you can do this (the race and writing some tools to process the race data) and have fun while doing it.
 This is a pre-requisite for any project.